Every purchase we make is a choice about the kind of world we want to live in

 Are you part of an enterprise that puts people and the planet first?
 Do you have products or services to offer in the United States?

-There are social enterprises, cooperatives, fair trade enterprises, nonprofit businesses, steward-owned companies, post-growth enterprises, regenerative businesses, benefit corporations, green businesses, and local independent businesses that put people and planet first.
+In the US, enterprises that put people and planet first are part of many networks and communities and operate under different names: social enterprises, cooperatives, fair trade enterprises, nonprofit businesses, steward-owned companies, post-growth enterprises, regenerative businesses, benefit corporations, green businesses, independent businesses, and more.

 Purpose